 Did you know that in 2019 you can contribute up to $19,000 in your 401k?
-If you are in your 50s or older, you can add another $6,000 catch-up contribution.
-Maximizing your retirement savings will help you grow your wealth and build a buffer of solid retirement savings.
+If you are in your 50s or older, you can add another $6,000 as a catch-up contribution.
+Maximizing your retirement savings will help you grow your wealth and build a cushion of solid retirement savings.
 Not to mention the fact that 401k contributions are tax-deferred and lower your current tax bill.

 Unfortunately, many Americans are not saving aggressively for retirement.
 According to Fidelity, the average person in their 30’s have $42.7k in their 401k plan. people in their 40s own on average 103k.